PIBODIBU/Music-app/README.md

 # Music app
 Simple Material Design music app.
+Works on pre-Lollipop as well as on Lollipop.
+This repository is public, anyone can contribute.

 Min SDK version: 16